The Great Escape

 PARTING IS SUCH SWEET SORROW, 3 P.M.

 Leaving Rappahannock County is never easy but taking a little something home to enjoy later in the week will certainly help!
-Stop by Pen Druid Farm Brewery/Winery Works where you can enjoy the brews.
+Stop by Pen Druid Fermentation where you can enjoy the brews.
 This beautifully situated brewery focuses on mixed and wild fermentation, barrel fermenting and aging, and spontaneous fermentation.
 The brewery is owned and operated by the three brothers Lain, Van, and Jennings Carney who are in the psych-rock band Pontiak.
 Currently, they are producing ale, beer, and wine so there’s something for everyone.
 Grab a growler and go!

 Lodging